- Digital healthcare applications now let patients schedule their appointments without the need to call a doctor’s office and wait for a receptionist.

 Digital healthcare applications now let patients schedule their appointments without the need to call a doctor’s office and wait for a receptionist.
 Healthcare information technology lets doctors carry information with them anywhere they go through apps on their smartphones.

 And this increasing connectivity shows no signs of slowing down.
 In fact, it’s only accelerating.
-The global internet of medical things (IoMT) market is expected to swell to a $158 billion valuation in 2022, up from $41 billion in 2017.
+The global internet of medical things (IoMT) market is expected reach $187.60 billion by 2028, more than four times its worth in 2020 at $41.17 billion, according to Fortune Business Insights.

 In short, more connection means more accessible data and better healthcare for patients.
 Below, we’ve laid out a roadmap of healthcare’s past, present, and future thanks to the IoT.